-Never have I been as grateful as I am now for the Iranian citizenship I inherited from my parents because it allows me to travel here without worry about the visa time constraints Saeideh and I always feel when traveling in Europe, where we’re always rushing to the next destination lest we overstay our visas.
+Never have I been as grateful as I am now for the Iranian citizenship I inherited because it allows me to travel here without worry about the visa time constraints Saeideh and I always feel when traveling in Europe, forcing us to rush lest we overstay our visas.

 In Iran, you never want to rush when you stop in middle of the desert and just start walking into total silence …

-Or wait for the perfect time exposure after sunset (and your spouse not watching) …
+Or wait for the perfect time exposure after sunset …

-Or watch sun rays glisten off the leaves of poplar trees, like water pouring on ice …
+Or watch afternoon sun shimmer on the leaves of poplar trees, like water pouring on ice …

 And you surely don’t want to rush when on top of a mountain in middle of nowhere Turkish-Iranian shepherds invite you to wood-fired tea …

-And I am thankful for my childhood in Iran because despite a 37-year absence, I can understand the hearts and the minds of Iranians better with each passing day as my Farsi improves and I relearn or learn for the first time how to effectively speak to Iranians.
+And I am thankful for my childhood in Iran because despite a 37-year absence, I am getting better at connecting to Iranians with each passing day as my Farsi improves.

-A huge part of our trip was meeting Iranians of all walks of life, often by just asking questions and eventually getting invited to their homes.
+A huge part of our trip was meeting Iranians of all walks of life, often by simply asking questions and eventually getting invited to their homes.